davidleonstr/Qurderer/README.md

 - **Global configuration**: Injects global configurations into classes that require them.
 - **Session storage**: Provides an in-memory session storage system for managing temporary data.
 - **Notifications**: Includes a customizable notification system with different types (success, error, info) and progress bars.
+- **Floating Dialogs**: Provides a modal dialog system with a customizable backdrop, supporting both white and black themes.

 ---